4.10.9 Workpaper System and Case File Assembly

 For cases with agreed and unpaid deficiencies over $100,000, examiners must check the "Over $100,000 Agreed and Unpaid" box in the "Expedite Processing" section.

-Forms on the Inside Left of the Case Folder
+Forms and Other Documents on the Inside Left of a Physical Case File

-7. Information On Line Entity Summary (INOLES), Audit Management Display System All (AMDISA), and a TXMODA (current within 30 days of closure);
+2. Information On Line Entity Summary (INOLES), Audit Management Display System All (AMDISA), and a TXMODA (current within 30 days of closure)

-Forms and Other Documents Inside the Case Folder
+Forms and Other Documents Inside a Physical Case File

 1. In order to create a well organized, professional appearing case, the lead sheets and workpapers in the case folder should be arranged in packages (groups).
 The packages should be clipped or stapled together and placed inside the case folder in the following order (top to bottom).